Posted on August 11th, 2020

 Vinyl chloride is classified as Group 1 carcinogen by the International Agency for Research on Cancer (IARC), with known target sites including the liver, lungs, and connective tissues.

 Volatile organic compounds (VOCs), including benzene, and vinyl chloride, were found at high levels in soil and/or groundwater at numerous military installations due to improper disposal of industrial solvents degreasers and other compounds.
 Since vinyl chloride is a gas, the primary route of exposure is inhalation.
 The lungs readily absorb vinyl chloride.

 However, vinyl chloride can enter the soil following the improper disposal of chemical wastes.
 In addition, because vinyl chloride is a degradation product of trichloroethylene (TCE), the compound can be found in soil originally contaminated with TCE.

 Potential health effects from long-term exposure to vinyl chloride above the maximum contaminant level:

 Animal studies indicate that repeated exposure to vinyl chloride results in a high incidence of bronchioloalveolar adenoma.
+Adenocarcinoma, accounts for almost half of all occurrences.
+It usually starts in the smaller airways of the lung's outer portion.
 Lung cancer, like all forms of cancer, occurs when a cell mutates.
 Unfortunately, the mutated cell does not contain the correct DNA to stop reproduction.
 Therefore, the body continues to produce mutated cells that eventually form a tumor.